gasparka/spectrogram/README.md

 Result is decent, taking into account that the input has only 2-3 bits of useful information.
 Use SDR gains to make it better.

-You can run your own simulations using `this notebook <https://github.com/gasparka/pyha/blob/develop/pyha/applications/spectrogram_limesdr/spectrogram_limesdr.ipynb>`_
-It shows MODEL vs HARDWARE comparision after each module on the dataflow path.

 # Cooling the LimeSDR-mini